 Skip to content

 MB Seminary is the national seminary of the Canadian Conference of Mennonite Brethren Churches.
-We partner with schools and churches across Canada to carry out our mission.
+We partner with churches and schools across Canada to carry out our mission.

 Our Story